omaestra/AppleShowsFeed/README.md

 # ``AppleShowsFeed``

-A native iOS application displaying top movies from the iTunes Store RSS feed, built with SwiftUI and modern iOS development practices.
+SwiftUI iOS client for the iTunes Store `topMovies` RSS feed `https://ax.itunes.apple.com/WebObjects/MZStoreServices.woa/ws/RSS/topMovies/json` built with SwiftUI and modern iOS development practices.

 ## 🎯 Overview

-Apple Shows Feed is a SwiftUI-based iOS application that displays trending movies from the iTunes Store, featuring a clean architecture with comprehensive testing and international support.
-This project demonstrates proficiency in iOS development, architectural patterns, and production-ready code practices.
+- Displays trending movies from the iTunes Store RSS JSON feed.
+- Built with **SwiftUI + MVVM** and a lightweight **Clean Architecture** layer.
+- Used the `JSON` RSS feed version instead of `XML`, since it integrates seamlessly with Swift’s `Decodable` protocol making it simpler and faster to parse.
+Also, providing type safety by default.
+    - **Note:** However, I abstracted parsing into `MoviesMapper`, so if `XML` parsing is required in the future, we can introduce a `XMLMovieMapper` and inject it into `RemoteMovieLoader` without changing higher layers.
+Ensuring separation of concerns and extension.
+- Modular Xcode schemes and testing targets.
+- ⚠️ Demo-only country picker – hard-coded flags and two markets (CA / ES).

 ### 🏗️ Architecture